-Planning policy requires that development should make appropriate provision of services, facilities and infrastructure to meet it needs of the development.
+Planning policy requires that development should make appropriate provision for services, facilities and infrastructure to meet the needs of the development.
 This means that where sufficient capacity does not already exist to meet the need created by new occupiers or users, the development should contribute what is necessary, either on site or through a financial contribution.
 This will be done through the planning decision making process, when planning permissions are granted.

 It is critical that Ipswich receives the infrastructure it needs to support the delivery of both housing and jobs growth, and to ensure that existing communities can be sustained.
 Growth should bring benefits to, and not adversely affect the quality of life of, existing communities.